configTable {cna}R Documentation

 Note

 For those users of cna that are familiar with Qualitative Comparative Analysis (QCA), it must be emphasized that a configuration table is a different type of object than a QCA truth table.
-While a truth table is a list indicating whether a minterm (i.e. a configuration of all exogenous factors) is sufficient for the outcome or not, a configuration table is simply an integrated representation of the input data that lists all configurations in the data exactly once.
+While a truth table indicates whether a minterm (i.e. a configuration of all exogenous factors) is sufficient for the outcome or not, a configuration table is simply an integrated representation of the input data that lists all configurations in the data exactly once.
 A configuration table does not express relations of sufficiency.

 References